knetikmedia/knetikcloud-csharp-net35-client/docs/ContentArticlesApi.md

 Create a new article

 Articles are blobs of text with titles, a category and assets.
-Formatting and display of the text is in the hands of the front end.
+Formatting and display of the text is in the hands of the front end.<br><br><b>Permissions:</b> ARTICLES_ADMIN

 ### Example
 ```csharp